-All Related Party Transactions are placed before the Board for approval.
+All Related Party Transactions were placed before the Board for approval.

-The Particulars of Related Party Transactions entered into by the Company during the year have been provided in Form AOC-2 enclosed herewith Annexure C.
+The Particulars of Related Party Transactions entered into by the Company during the year are provided in Form AOC-2 enclosed herewith as Annexure B.

-26. Risk Management Policy
+24. Risk Management Policy